lihuicham/nus-orbital-project-2022/README.md

 ![Forgot Password Page](./readme_assets/ForgotPassword.jpeg)

 ### Profile Page
 The app will also collect the user’s personal details and goals which will be used in the Analysis page.
 The user can set their username, birthday and enter a favorite quote here.
-They can also set goals such as amount of sleep per night, amount of water drunk per day and amount of time spent studying or exercising daily.
+They can also set goals such as amount of sleep per night, amount of water drunk per day and amount of time spent studying, exercising or reading daily.

 The user will only encounter this page once immediately after registration.
 After registration, the user will be guided to the Profile page where they fill in these details.
 Upon pressing the button to register, a pop up will appear to confirm that the user has registered their details.
-The user will be added into the Firestore database with these details recorded.
+The user will be added into the Firestore database and Realtime Database with these details recorded.
 Afterwards, if the user wants to make any changes, they can do so in ‘Settings’ where a separate page is created for changing these details.
-Any updates will also be recorded in Firestore.
+Any updates will also be recorded in Firestore and Realtime Database.

 **Current progress:** Complete.

 ![Profile Page](./readme_assets/Profile.jpeg)

 ### Delete Account
 Users can delete their account in the app.
-There will be a delete account button at the settings and when clicked, the users will have to log in again with the correct username and password.
+There will be a red 'Delete Account' button at the Settings and when clicked, the users will have to log in again with the correct username and password for additional safety.

 After logging in, there will be an alert to remind the user that deleting the account is an irreversible action.
-If the user chooses to delete the account, the user will be removed from the Firebase Authentication and Firestore.
+If the user chooses to delete the account, the user will be removed from the Firebase Authentication, Firestore and Realtime Database.

 **Current progress:** Complete.